National Register of Historic Places listings in northern Chester County, Pennsylvania

 This is a list of the National Register of Historic Places listings in northern Chester County, Pennsylvania.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in northern Chester County, Pennsylvania, United States.
-Northern Chester County is defined for this list as being the municipalities north of the Philadelphia Main Line and west of a line extending from Phoenixville to Exton.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.
+Northern Chester County is defined for this list as the municipalities north of the Philadelphia Main Line and west of a line extending from Phoenixville to Exton.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below and may be seen in a map.

-There are 323 properties and districts listed on the Register in Chester County, including 7 National Historic Landmarks.
+323 properties and districts are listed on the Register in Chester County, including 7 National Historic Landmarks.
 Northern Chester County includes 89 properties and districts, including 2 National Historic Landmarks; the county's remaining properties and districts are listed elsewhere.
-One district, the Middle Pickering Rural Historic District, is split between northern and eastern Chester County, and is thus included on both lists.
+One district, the Middle Pickering Rural Historic District, is split between northern and eastern Chester County and is thus included on both lists.